ethersphere/swarm-docs/contents/introduction.rst

 Status
 ---------------

-The status of swarm is proof of concept vanilla prototype tested on toy network.
+The status of swarm is proof of concept vanilla prototype tested on a toy network.
 It is highly experimental code and untested in the wild.
+Use with extreme care.

 License
 -------------